 Studio Libeskind’s long-awaited vision has finally been revealed for the new Maggie’s Centre at the Royal Free Hospital in north London.
-Set to replace its existing Cancerkin Centre facility—with which Maggie’s merged in 2016—the sculptural structure is the product a 16-year planned collaboration with the charity and will be the 21st of its kind in the United Kingdom.
+Set to replace its existing Cancerkin Centre facility—with which Maggie’s merged in 2016—the sculptural structure is the product of a 16-year planned collaboration with the charity and will be the 21st of its kind in the United Kingdom.

 While a slew of other high-profile architects including Zaha Hadid, Frank Gehry, Norman Foster, and most recently Steven Holl have completed individual Maggie’s Centres, Daniel Libeskind’s will be drastically different and more personal to his design style.
 He described it as a “modest building” that’s soft and intimate, according to the Architect’s Journal.
 Like Holl’s Maggie Centre in west London, Libeskin’s center will have a minimal footprint, but will be much more subdued and will put the emphasis on a series of more natural materials, such as wood.